For sale benzine Hyundai

 In practice

 The boot is 352 l, generous for the segment and useful for weekly groceries plus a small suitcase.
 The car has five seats; the rear bench is suited to two adults on shorter trips.
 Owners report real-world consumption in mixed use that is 0.4 to 1.0 l above WLTP, depending on the motorway share (public forums, not measured by us).
-The indicative list price rose from about 21,995 euro (peildatum early 2024) to 22,995 euro now, a from-price, no offer and no forecast.
+The indicative list price rose from about 21,995 euro (reference date early 2024) to 22,995 euro now, a from-price, no offer and no forecast.

 Points to note